prismlab/docs/README.md

 $ git clone git@github.com:prismlab/docs.git
 ```

-An index.md file under each category folder will contain a list of all
+A `README.md` file under each category folder will contain a list of all
 the external references.

 Please feel free to create sub-categories as needed.
 For example, a